witflash/js-mini-games/README.md

-# js-mini-games
-my little game on JavaScript
+<a href="https://witflash.github.io/js-mini-games/">My little game on JavaScript</a>